paolobrasolin/mnogootex/README.md

     [ -s $(mnogootex mnogoo) ] && source $(mnogootex mnogoo)

-## Basic usage
+## Getting started

 Set up your `LaTeX` project as usual.
-We'll assume its main file setting the `\documentclass` is `~/project_folder/main_file.tex`.
+Let's say its main file (i.e. the compilable one containing `\documentclass{...}`) is `~/project/main.tex`.

-Create a configuration file `~/project_folder/.mnogootex.yml` listing the document classes you want to compile your project with:
+Create a configuration file `~/project_folder/.mnogootex.yml` containing the list of document classes you want to compile your project against:

     jobs:
       - book